Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Three Laws of HCI Revisited

 \subsection{Fitts' Law}

 Kording and Wolpert's work \cite{Kording:2006,Wolpert:2007} strongly suggests that sensorimotor control is indeed guided by Bayesian prediction.
 Wu et al. \cite{wu:2006} and Williamson et al. \cite{Williamson_2022} also suggest that Fitts' Law \cite{Fitts:1954,MacKenzie:1992} is the result of the sensorimotor system performing Bayesian inference on movement. \autoref{Fig:Fitts} shows this process.
-The goal in a Fitts' Law task is to move the cursor (or hand) reciprocally between two targets or goals at distance A and click within width W. The goal can be modeled as a Prior probability distribution $P(s)$.
-The 96\% area under this probability distribution is sectioned off as a width W that constitutes the visual target.
-This width W, then, corresponds to a $4\sigma$ variance in the goal.
-In Fitts' Law experiments, both the distance A between the means of the priors and their standard deviations, i.e., and width W, are systematically varied \cite{MacKenzie:1992}.
-The prior distribution is evidenced over successive trials as a histogram of the locations of clicks \cite{Welford_fundamentals_1968}.
+A Fitts' Law task involves moving the cursor (or hand) reciprocally between two targets or goals at distance $A$ and click within width $W$.
+The goal can be modeled as a Prior probability distribution $P(s)$.
+Width $W$ sections off a tolerated area of this probability distribution that constitutes the visual target.
+This means $W$ should not be interpreted as the variance of our goal distribution, but as an acceptance interval around the goal mean.
+If the base noise tolerance is $N=\sigma$, the stopping threshold is a task-dependent multiple of this scale, $S_W=zN$, such that $W=2zN$.
+In Fitts' Law experiments, both the distance A between the means of the priors and their tolerances, i.e., in the form of width $W$, are systematically varied \cite{MacKenzie:1992}.
+The $z$-scaled prior distribution is evidenced over successive trials as an endpoint histogram \cite{Welford_fundamentals_1968}.
 The figure also shows a cursor.
-The velocity of this cursor reflects the uncertainty in the position of the cursor relative to the goal $P(s)$.
-This uncertainty is our progress or posterior distribution $P(s|o)$ and needs to be estimated from observation of the distance of the cursor to the goal given a tolerance. \autoref{Fig:Fitts} also shows how, when the cursor moves, this velocity and thus the variance in the posterior increases to a maximum uncertainty, after which it decreases to a minimal velocity or uncertainty once the target is reached.
-On average, however, velocities and thus the variance in the movement must match the variance or size of the priors so as not to click outside the target.
-In Interactive Inference, movement is modeled by a step-wise iterative update of the posterior to the prior(s), the size of which is governed by the remaining bits of difficulty \textit{during} the movement.
-The calculation of a new estimate of cursor location is modeled as a Bayesian update, in which a new progress distribution is iteratively calculated based on the probability distribution of observations of the hand given the goal distribution.
-Indeed, Welford suggested early-on that performance is a function of a signal-to-noise ratio in the brain and that there is a maximum capacity at which the brain can process a Fitts' Law task due to the \textit{``neural noise blurring or distorting signals''}~\cite{Welford_fundamentals_1968}.
-MacKenzie \cite{MacKenzie:1992} suggested the following equation for describing movement time in a Fitts' Law task:
+The velocity of the cursor reflects uncertainty in the position of the cursor relative to the goal $P(s)$.
+This uncertainty is represented by the progress or posterior distribution $P(s\mid o)$, which must be estimated from observations of the cursor’s distance to the goal given a tolerance. \autoref{Fig:Fitts} also shows how, as the cursor moves, velocity, and thus uncertainty in the posterior, increases to a maximum, after which it decreases to a minimal velocity or uncertainty once the target is reached.
+Near the goal, however, velocity, and thus uncertainty in the movement, must fall within the tolerance specified by the z-scaled prior so as not to click outside the target.
+In Interactive Inference, then, movement is modeled by a step-wise iterative update of the posterior toward the prior(s).